Celebratory Dinner and Ceremony

 Mary Revelle Paci

 For the past 20 years, Mary Revelle Paci has focused her interest and passion in the areas of education and public health.
-She is the daughter of Roger Revelle, the Center’s founding director, and has been a member of the HSPH Leadership Council since 2005.
-She serves as a member of the HSPH AIDS Initiative’s International Advisory Council.
+She is the daughter of Roger Revelle, the Center’s founding director, and has been a member of the Harvard T.H.
+Chan School of Public Health Leadership Council since 2005.
+She serves as a member of the Harvard Chan School AIDS Initiative’s International Advisory Council.
 For two decades, Ms. Paci has been a devoted member of the Center’s Partners Council, which advises the leadership on issues of scientific research, vision, communication, and development.